swiftlang/swift/docs/SwiftSDKBuild.md

-# Swift Cross-Compiler Build
+# Swift SDK Build

-Opposed to Swift native compilation, this cross-compiles Swift core libraries to a specific target, which makes Swift a Cross-Compiler.
-It allows building a custom Swift `Cross-Compiler` for specific targets.
+Building a `Swift SDK` involves cross-compiling [Swift Core libraries](https://www.swift.org/documentation/core-libraries/) and `Swift standard library`.
+It allows building and maintaining custom Swift SDKs for a specific target and Swift SDK distribution to Swift application developers.

 ## Cross-Compilation Triples

 [Swift SDKs](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0387-cross-compilation-destinations.md)
 touch on the topic of triples: `host, build and target`.
 This clarifies how these triples interact during cross-compilation.
-It is essential to take the perspective of the Swift compiler rather than the Swift package or application level described in [docs/BuildManifesto.md](https://github.com/swiftlang/swift/blob/main/docs/BuildManifesto.md)
+For this build, it is essential to take the perspective of the Swift compiler rather than the Swift package or application level described in [docs/BuildManifesto.md](https://github.com/swiftlang/swift/blob/main/docs/BuildManifesto.md)